jiritobolka/gooddata.github.com/_posts/2011-07-19-MAQL-description.md

 The first line commands create the LDM attribute named "Employee".
 The `AS KEYS {f_employee.id} FULLSET` statement defines how attribute will be defined in PDM.
 Attributes are defined as database tables with unique ID's for every row in the table (SQL primary key = FULLSET)

 The second and the third row add labels to the "Employee" attribute.
 Let me describe what labels are.
 Labels are text representation of the same semantic value.
 In this example Employee attribute is represented as "ID", but also as "SSN" and "Name" (You can choose from them when you create reports in GoodData UI).
-Labels are define as columns in PDM tables (`{nm_ssn_}` and `{nm_name}`) and also generated into the header of data loading template `CSV` file.
+Labels are defined as columns in PDM tables (`{nm_ssn_}` and `{nm_name}`) and also generated into the header of data loading template `CSV` file.
 We will take a look on how data loading works later.

 4. Creating attribute department: